Depression in Children and Adolescents

 - The evidence surrounding combination therapy with psychological interventions and antidepressants is limited.
 A Cochrane review showed there is limited evidence that combination therapy with psychological interventions and antidepressants is more effective than just antidepressants.

-- The overall evidence may be limited but the National Institute for Health and Care Excellence (NICE) recommends that antidepressant medication should only be used in combination with concurrent psychological therapy.
+- The overall evidence may be limited but NICE recommends that antidepressant medication should only be used in combination with concurrent psychological therapy.